A penfriend of mine who teaches at the Ural State Pedagogical University, Institute of Foreign Languages in Yekaterinenburg, Russia

 On this video I’m explaining why I set up a blog and why I think it is useful for adult learner/students, also for those who study on their own because I give answers to questions or explain or translate vocabulary.

-Here the video you aksed me to prepare; I’m, of course, not a movie star, but I hope it will give some hints of why I do this work here!
+I am adding the video once more, so that you can rewatch it!!!!; I’m, of course, not a movie star, but I hope it will give some hints of why I do this work here!

 Is it useful to know foreign languages in your job?